Discover the history of Georgia's Lake Country

 Touched by King Cotton, the Civil War and the Great Depression, today Downtown Greensboro welcomes visitors and residents alike.

-Continue the journey back in time with a history lesson courtesy of the Greene County History Museum.
+Continue the journey back in time with a history lesson.
 Hear the stories of days gone by at a 170-year-old church and finally, pay your respects to Greensboro’s oldest residents.

 Dating back to the 1700s, the cemetery is the final resting place of pioneer settlers, noted political figures and eight Revolutionary War soldiers.